mit-quest/sports-analytics/README.md

 #### Video Preprocessing

-Perhaps the largest obstacle to large-scale player identification is not actually identifying the players, but rather collecting a
+Perhaps the largest obstacle to large-scale player identification is not actually identifying the players, but rather collecting a sufficient amount of appropriate footage for each player.

 #### Pose Estimation